-Hand sanitiser designs get creative for charity auction
+Hand sanitiser designs get creative at Design Museum London

-Explore the winning designs of Bompas & Parr’ The Fountain of Hygiene compeition that will be auctioned by Christie’s for British Red Cross
+At Design Museum London, the winning designs of Bompas & Parr’ The Fountain of Hygiene compeition are on view, and will be auctioned by Christie’s for British Red Cross

 They say that necessity is the mother of invention, and since the outbreak of Covid-19, designers across the globe have been pouring their creativity into producing inventive products that could help to prevent the spread of the virus.
 Hoping to harness this wave of creativity and raise money for the Red Cross in the process, experiential design company, Bompas & Parr teamed up with the Design Museum to launch a hand sanitiser design competition named The Fountain of Hygiene.